-- 10 Engineering unit mm (in) - 1.
-To remove a cable from the terminal, use a flat-blade screwdriver to push the slot between the two terminal holes - 2. while simultaneously pulling the cable end out of the terminal.
+- 10 Engineering unit mm (in)

+- 1. Use a flat-blade screwdriver to press down on the slot between the two terminal

+- 2. Remove the cable end from the terminal.

 7.3.2 Connecting the remote display and operating module DKX001